 Renanah Joyce is an Assistant Professor of Politics at Brandeis University.
 Research examines the causes and consequences of great power security cooperation.
 Joyce has published widely on US foreign policy, security assistance, and competition for foreign basing.
 Joyce regularly advises US policymakers and practitioners on the policy implications of her research.
 Joyce has experience conducting public opinion and elite surveys, as well as experience conducting fieldwork in sub-Saharan Africa.
 Moreover, Joyce has access to US government networks of security cooperation practitioners (both military and civilian), drawing both on her previous research as well as her experience working in the Department of Defense prior to entering academia.
 Joyce will contribute to all aspects of the project, with particularly attention to theory development, survey design and implementation, and conducting elite interviews in the field.

 Michael A. Allen is a Professor in the School of Public Service, Boise State University.
 Research addresses the positive and negative externalities of US troop deployments and the conflict and cooperation between asymmetric actors in the international system.
 Allen has published widely in assessing the effects of troop deployments, including defense expenditures, regional influences on troop deployments and defense expenditures, service members’ effect on crime rates, and surveys on how troop deployments affect perceptions of the US military, government, and people.
 Allen has served as Principal Investigator on funded work related to troop deployments (FOA#W911NF-18-1-0087).
 His methodological training is in quantitative methods.
-Allen’s will engage in theory building, writing, research design, managing Boise, leading the development of relevant public articles, coordinating the project’s academic output, managing the budget with Boise State OSP, and quantitative and qualitative analysis.
+Allen will engage in theory building, writing, research design, managing Boise, leading the development of relevant public articles, coordinating the project’s academic output, managing the budget with Boise State OSP, and quantitative and qualitative analysis.
 He will also conduct fieldwork in Djibouti.
 The Boise State University provides Allen with office space and all software and computer equipment necessary to carry out the analysis.

 Carla Martinez Machain is a Professor of Political Science at the University at Buffalo.
 Her research focuses largely on U.S. foreign policy, specifically on great power competition in the realm of military basing agreements, as well as on on the use of military deployments as a power projection tool.
 Martínez Machain’s research has been published in key Political Science journals and is frequently cited by those studying military basing agreements and foreign military training.
 Martinez Machain has experience with interviewing members of the military in her previous research and has an extensive network among military practitioners (as evidenced by the interviews referenced in her published work).
 She is trained in both quantitative and qualitative methods.
 She will engage in theory building, writing, research design, and quantitative and qualitative analysis.
 She will also conduct fieldwork in Djibouti.
 The University at Buffalo provides Martinez Machain with office space, access to a graduate research assistant, and all software and computer equipment necessary to carry out the analysis.